 The Company has identified and documented key drivers of credit risk and ECL for each portfolio of financial instruments and, using an analysis of historical data, has estimated relationships between macro-economic variables and credit risk and credit losses.

-The economic scenarios used as at 31 December 2021 included the following key indicators for the years ending 31 December 2020 and 2021.
+The economic scenarios used as at 31 December 2022 included the following key indicators for the years ending 31 December 2021 and 2022:

-- Each respective loan effective interest rate - GDP growth 3% - Macro-Economic data has been sourced from IMF for Zambia.
+- Each respective loan effective interest rate; - Gross Domestic Product (GDP) growth 3%; and - Macro-Economic data such as foreign exchange, inflation, interest, country reserve and unemployment rates has been sourced from IMF for Zambia.
 The data is available for annual frequency.
 For Correlation analysis, interpolation has been done at quarterly level.